 The found that when it comes to third level, unsurprisingly accommodation represents a substantial average annual cost.

-In 2018, 54% of college students are living at home but the number of students living in rented accommodation has almost doubled from 16% last year compared to 29% this year.
+In 2019, 51% of college students are living at home but the number of students living in rented accommodation has almost doubled to 29% compared to last year.
+The number of college goers living in student accommodation has also increased.

 |Parents financial support